lop-Louis/northbook/docs/runbooks/transition-operating-promises.md

 ## After the handover

-1. Archive the fulfilled promises in `/receipts/` with the release tag.
+1. Archive the fulfilled promises in [Release receipts](../receipts/) with the release tag.
 2. Note any exceptions or escalations in the [Link Integrity runbook](./link-integrity.md) if they affected docs.
+3. Update the [Fast support index](../fix/) if new interrupts surfaced during the transition.
-3. Review this page every 6 months—promises that no one owns should be removed or reassigned.
+4. Review this page every 6 months—promises that no one owns should be removed or reassigned.

+## Related references

+- [Handover RACI template](./handover-raci-template.md) — align each promise with the accountable role.
+- [SLI states map](../start-here/sli-states.md) — show state changes when promises trigger handoffs.
+- [Playbook canon](../playbook/) — link to the governing decision patterns you referenced.